colinmollenhour/Cm_Cache_Backend_Redis/README.md

 # TUNING

  - The recommended "maxmemory-policy" is "volatile-lru".
-All tag metadata is non-volatile so it is recommended to use key expirations unless non-volatile keys are absolutely necessary so that tag data cannot get evicted.
-So, be sure that the "maxmemory" is high enough to accommodate all of the tag data and non-volatile data with enough room left for the volatile key data as well.
+All tag metadata is non-volatile, so it is recommended to use key expirations unless non-volatile keys are absolutely necessary so that tag data cannot get evicted.
+So, be sure that the "maxmemory" is high enough to accommodate all the tag data and non-volatile data with enough room left for the volatile key data as well.
  - Automatic cleaning is optional and not recommended since it is slow and uses lots of memory.
  - Occasional (e.g. once a day) garbage collection is recommended if the entire cache is infrequently cleared and